top of page

 The adjective 'moderate' has its etymological origins in the Latin word 'moderatus,' which is the past participle of 'moderare,' meaning 'to control,' 'to regulate,' or 'to moderate.'
 This Latin term is derived from 'modus,' which translates to 'measure,' 'manner,' or 'way.'
 The evolution of 'moderate' in English reflects its historical association with maintaining balance and control.
 When something is described as 'moderate,' it is considered average or within reasonable limits, especially when compared to other things of the same kind.
 The word conveys the idea of staying within a measured or balanced range, and its etymology underscores this connection to the concept of control and moderation in various aspects, including size, amount, quality, or degree.

-Quiz: Find the meaning of the adjective moderate:
+Find the correct meaning of the adjective moderate:

 Try Again!